llord1/llord1.github.io/Introductory.md

 The pursuit of this level would allow for the exploration of safety needs related to security (including emotional security and financial security) and safety (including law and order, freedom from fear, social stability, property, health, and wellbeing).
 Data analysis can be performed on economic or demographic data including census data or other public access government statistics.

 Exploration of these topics can even allow for the exploration of the economic impact of specific industries.
 For example, various forms of tourism can be quantifiably explored to determine the main tourist driver.
-One can attempt to determine if a certain area is being targeted for poverty tourism or eco-tourism by performing sentiment analysis of online commentary (reviews).
+One can attempt to determine if a particular area is being targeted for poverty tourism or eco-tourism by performing sentiment analysis of online commentary (reviews).

 One can also explore index construction.
 This stands to provide a means of assessing standards of varied settings.
 Novel indexes can be created when factoring in sentiment analysis metrics (where one pulls Twitter or other social media data into the framework).
 Coincidentally, this lower level topic can allow for the application of simple exploratory data analysis with tools like Python and R  Studio;  however, more complex analysis is possible.